ianmcburnie/bones/README.md

 The `flyout__overlay-container` element acts as a hook for an ARIA live-region (see below), this element can be dropped if live-region support is not required.

-Note that Menu, Faux Menu, Tooltip & Combobox are special instances of flyouts, but follow the same general pattern in that their overlay element must immediately follow the trigger element.
+Note that Menu, Fake Menu, Tooltip & Combobox are special instances of flyouts, but follow the same general pattern in that their overlay element must immediately follow the trigger element.

 ### Live Region